cabforum/code-signing/docs/CSBR.md

 Cross-references to Sections of the Baseline Requirements are notated with the letters "BR", as in "BR Section 1.2."

+[EDITOR: We should remove all references below that are not related to Code Signing and Time-stamping]

+ETSI EN 319 403, Electronic Signatures and Infrastructures (ESI); Trust Service Provider Conformity Assessment - Requirements for conformity assessment bodies assessing Trust Service Providers

+ETSI EN 319 411-1, Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements

+ETSI TS 102 042, Electronic Signatures and Infrastructures (ESI); Policy requirements for certification authorities issuing public key certificates.

+FIPS 140-2, Federal Information Processing Standards Publication - Security Requirements For Cryptographic Modules, Information Technology Laboratory, National Institute of Standards and Technology, May 25, 2001.

+FIPS 186-4, Federal Information Processing Standards Publication - Digital Signature Standard (DSS), Information Technology Laboratory, National Institute of Standards and Technology, July 2013.

+ISO 21188:2006, Public key infrastructure for financial services -- Practices and policy framework.

+Network and Certificate System Security Requirements, v.1.0, 1/1/2013.

+NIST SP 800-89, Recommendation for Obtaining Assurances for Digital Signature Applications, <http://csrc.nist.gov/publications/nistpubs/800-89/SP-800-89_November2006.pdf>.

+RFC2119, Request for Comments: 2119, Key words for use in RFCs to Indicate Requirement Levels, Bradner, March 1997.

+RFC2527, Request for Comments: 2527, Internet X.509 Public Key Infrastructure: Certificate Policy and Certification Practices Framework, Chokhani, et al, March 1999.

+RFC3492, Request for Comments: 3492, Punycode: A Bootstring encoding of Unicode for Internationalized Domain Names in Applications (IDNA).
+A. Costello.
+March 2003.

+RFC3647, Request for Comments: 3647, Internet X.509 Public Key Infrastructure: Certificate Policy and Certification Practices Framework, Chokhani, et al, November 2003.

+RFC3912, Request for Comments: 3912, WHOIS Protocol Specification, Daigle, September 2004.

+RFC3986, Request for Comments: 3986, Uniform Resource Identifier (URI): Generic Syntax.
+T. Berners-Lee, et al. January 2005.

+RFC4366, Request for Comments: 4366, Transport Layer Security (TLS) Extensions, Blake-Wilson, et al, April 2006.

+RFC5019, Request for Comments: 5019, The Lightweight Online Certificate Status Protocol (OCSP) Profile for High-Volume Environments, A. Deacon, et al, September 2007.

+RFC5280, Request for Comments: 5280, Internet X.509 Public Key Infrastructure: Certificate and Certificate Revocation List (CRL) Profile, Cooper et al, May 2008.

+RFC5890, Request for Comments: 5890, Internationalized Domain Names for Applications (IDNA): Definitions and Document Framework.
+J. Klensin.
+August 2010.

+RFC5952, Request for Comments: 5952, A Recommendation for IPv6 Address Text Representation.
+S. Kawamura, et al. August 2010.

+RFC8659, Request for Comments: 8659, DNS Certification Authority Authorization (CAA) Resource Record, Hallam-Baker, Stradling, Hoffman-Andrews, November 2019.

+RFC6960, Request for Comments: 6960, X.509 Internet Public Key Infrastructure Online Certificate Status Protocol - OCSP.
+Santesson, Myers, Ankney, Malpani, Galperin, Adams, June 2013.

+RFC6962, Request for Comments: 6962, Certificate Transparency.
+B. Laurie, A. Langley, E. Kasper.
+June 2013.

+RFC7231, Request For Comments: 7231, Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content, R. Fielding, J. Reschke.
+June 2014.

+RFC7538, Request For Comments: 7538, The Hypertext Transfer Protocol Status Code 308 (Permanent Redirect), J. Reschke.
+April 2015.

+RFC7482, Request for Comments: 7482, Registration Data Access Protocol (RDAP) Query Format, Newton, et al, March 2015.

+RFC8499, Request for Comments: 8499, DNS Terminology.
+P. Hoffman, et al. January 2019.

+WebTrust for Certification Authorities, SSL Baseline with Network Security, Version 2.3, available at <https://www.cpacanada.ca/-/media/site/business-and-accounting-resources/docs/webtrust/wt-pcca-ss-lbns2-3.pdf>.

+X.509, Recommendation ITU-T X.509 (10/2012) \| ISO/IEC 9594-8:2014 (E), Information technology – Open Systems Interconnection – The Directory: Public-key and attribute certificate frameworks.

 ### 1.6.4 Conventions

 Terms not otherwise defined in these Requirements are as defined in the CA's applicable agreements, user manuals, Certificate Policies, and Certification Practice Statements.

 The key words \"MUST", "MUST NOT", \"REQUIRED\", \"SHALL\", \"SHALL NOT\", \"SHOULD\", \"SHOULD NOT\", \"RECOMMENDED\", \"MAY\", and \"OPTIONAL\" in these Requirements are used in accordance with RFC 2119.

+By convention, this document omits time and timezones when listing effective requirements such as dates.
+Except when explicitly specified, the associated time with a date shall be 00:00:00 UTC.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES

+The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.

 ## 2.1 Repositories

 The CA SHALL maintain an online 24x7 Repository that application software can use to automatically check the current status of Code Signing and Timestamp Certificates issued by the CA.

+The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.

 ## 2.2 Publication of certification information

-The CA and its Root CA MUST develop, implement, enforce, display prominently on its Web site, and periodically update its policies and practices, including its Certificate Policy and/or Certification Practice Statement, that implement the most current version of these Requirements.
+The CA and its Root CA MUST develop, implement, enforce, display prominently on its web site, and periodically update its policies and practices, including its Certificate Policy and/or Certification Practice Statement, that implement the most current version of these Requirements.
 The Certificate Policy and/or Certification Practice Statement MUST specify the CA's (and applicable Root CA's) entire root certificate hierarchy including all roots that its Code Signing Certificates depend on for proof of those Code Signing Certificates' authenticity.

 Each CA MUST represent that it has disclosed all Cross Certificates in its Certificate Policy/Certificate Practice Statement that identify the CA as the Subject, provided that the CA arranged for or accepted the establishment of the trust relationship (i.e. the Cross Certificate at issue).